ministryofjustice/network-access-control-infrastructure/documentation/performance_testing.md

 openssl rsa -in server.key -out server.key -passin pass:"<private_key_password>"
 ```

-8. Copy the decrypted key into `server.pem` the file and remove the generated metadata from it so that it only has the server certificate and the decrypted key.
+8. Copy the decrypted key into the `server.pem` file and remove the generated metadata, so that it only has the server certificate and the decrypted key.
 The `server.pem` should look similar to this:
 ```pem
 -----BEGIN CERTIFICATE-----
 ...Server certificate...